-thereby not affected by technological progress.
-Similarly, the interpretation of $\partial \tilde{F}/\partial t > 0$ in () is that the higher technology level obtained as time proceeds results in higher productivity of all capital and labor.
-Thus also firms that have only old capital equipment benefit from recent advances in technical knowledge.
-No new investment is needed to take advantage of the recent technological and organizational developments.11 In contrast, we say that technological change is embodied, if taking advantage of new technical knowledge requires construction of new investment goods.
+firms that have only old capital equipment benefit from recent advances in technical knowledge.
+No new investment is needed to take advantage of the recent technological and organizational developments.12 In contrast, we say that technological change is embodied, if taking advantage of new technical knowledge requires construction of new investment goods.
 The newest technology is incorporated in the design of newly produced equipment; and this equipment will not participate in subsequent technological progress.
 Whatever the source of new technical knowledge, investment becomes an important bearer of the productivity increases which this new knowledge makes possible.
 Without new investment, the potential productivity increases remain potential instead of being realized.
-As also noted in Chapter 2, we may represent embodied technological progress (also called investment-specific technological change) by writing capital accumulation in the following way, $$\dot{K}(t) = q(t)I(t) - \delta K(t), \tag{4.17}$$ where I(t) is gross investment at time t and q(t) measures the "quality" (productivity) of newly produced investment goods.
+As also noted in Chapter 2, we may represent embodied technological progress (also called investment-specific technological change) by writing capital accumulation in the following way, $$\dot{K}(t) = q(t)I(t) - \delta K(t), \qquad (4.20)$$ where I(t) is gross investment at time t and q(t) measures the "quality" (productivity) of newly produced investment goods.
 The increasing level of technology implies increasing q(t) so that a given level of investment gives rise to a greater and greater additions to the capital stock, K, measured in efficiency units.
 As in our aggregate framework, q capital goods can be produced at the same minimum cost as one consumption good, we have $p \cdot q = 1$, where p is the equilibrium price of capital goods in terms of consumption goods.
 So embodied technological progress is likely to result in a steady decline in the relative price of capital equipment, a prediction confirmed by the data (see, e.g., Greenwood et al., 1997).
 This raises the question how the propositions 1, 2, and 3 fare in the case of embodied technological progress.
 The answer is that a generalized version of Proposition 1 goes through.
-Essentially, we only need to replace (4.1) by (4.17) and interpret K in Proposition 1 as the value of the capital stock, i.e., we have to replace K by $\tilde{K} = pK$.
+Essentially, we only need to replace (4.7) by (13.13) and interpret K in Proposition 1 as the value of the capital stock, i.e., we have to replace K by $\tilde{K} = pK$.
 But the concept of Harrod-neutrality no longer fits the situation without further elaboration.
 Hence to obtain analogies to Proposition 2 and Proposition 3 is a more complicated matter.
-Suffice it to say that with em- $^{^{11}}$ In the standard versions of the Solow model and the Ramsey model it is assumed that all technological progress has this form - for no other reason than that this is by far the simplest case to analyze. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2014.
+Suffice it to say that with embodied technological progress, the class of production functions that are consistent with balanced growth is smaller than with disembodied technological progress.
+12In the standard versions of the Solow model and the Ramsey model it is assumed that all technological progress has this form - for no other reason than that this is by far the simplest case to analyze. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.